wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 ---
-title: "Continious deployment to EC2 with Github Actions"
+title: "Continuous deployment of Flask server with Github Actions"
-description: "Building on the last post, we take it one step further and use Github Actions to automate everything.
-Just push and deploy."
+description: "Use a Github Workflow and Action to continuously deploy a Flask server to an EC2 instance, or any other Linux server."
 layout: post
-toc: true
+toc: false
 comments: true
 image: images/github_actions/diagram.png
 hide: false